Act 7

 indicted, and he was pardoned of any consequent outlawry.
 Spaldington

-is a village about 20 kilometres southeast of York and Caleys
+is a village about twenty kilometres southeast of York and Caleys

 is probably a place in that vicinity.